 Can Arthrosamid be used for arthritis in other joints?

-Practitioners have started using Arthrosamid for hip, ankle, and shoulder arthritis.
+Some practitioners have used Arthrosamid for hip, ankle, and shoulder arthritis.
 However, this drug has not been approved for use in other joints, so we do not recommend it.

 Can we use Arthrosamid for inflammatory arthritis such as psoriatic or rheumatoid arthritis?

-While Arthrosamid may work well in inflammatory arthritis, it has not been approved.
+While Arthrosamid may work well in inflammatory arthritis, it has not been approved and should not be used.

 When will Arthrosamid UK be available in the USA?